cvut/qtrvsim/README.md

 ## Accepted Binary Formats

-The simulator accepts ELF statically linked executables compiled for RISC-V target (`--march=rv64g`).
+The simulator accepts statically linked little-endian ELF executables compiled for the RISC-V target, either 32-bit (GCC options `-mabi=ilp32 -march=rv32i` to `rv32ima_zicsr`) or 64-bit (`-mabi=lp64 -march=rv64i` to `rv64ima_zicsr`).
-The simulator will automatically select endianness based on the ELF file header.
+Simulation will execute them as XLEN=32 or XLEN=64 according to the ELF file header.
-Simulation will execute as XLEN=32 or XLEN=32 according to the ELF file header.
+There is even initial support for endianness selection based on the ELF file header.

 - 64-bit RISC-V ISA RV64IM and 32-bit RV32IM ELF executables are supported.
 - Compressed instructions are not yet supported.